David Schwimmer: 2010–present: Return to television

 On January 1, 2011, Schwimmer guest-starred on the British comedy series Come Fly with Me starring Matt Lucas and David Walliams, whom he directed in Little Britain USA.
 The following year, he returned to voice Melman the Giraffe in Madagascar 3: Europe's Most Wanted.
 In 2013, Schwimmer appeared as Josh Rosenthal, a mobster who was brought up by the notorious Roy DeMeo and part of the Gambino Family, alongside Michael Shannon in The Iceman.

 In 2014, Schwimmer was cast as the lead in the ABC comedy pilot Irreversible, playing "one half of a somewhat eccentric, self-absorbed couple".
 In 2016, Schwimmer played Robert Kardashian in the first season of the FX anthology series American Crime Story.
 He received a Primetime Emmy Award nomination for his performance.
 In January 2016, Schwimmer and Jim Sturgess were cast to star in the new AMC crime drama Feed the Beast.
 The series premiered on June 5, 2016, and aired 10 episodes through August before being canceled.
 In November 2016, it was announced that Schwimmer would star in his first audio series.
 Gimlet Media's podcast Homecoming began airing on November 16, 2016.

 In April 2017, Schwimmer helped adapt the films of Sigal Avin for an American audience.
 The six short features depict sexual harassment at work by men on women.

 In 2020, Schwimmer was cast as a main character in the British sitcom Intelligence broadcast on Sky One.
 In the same year, he was a celebrity reader on CBeebies Bedtime Stories, and was signed as the face of British banking chain TSB.

 Schwimmer featured in Jews Don't Count, a 2022 documentary by British Jewish comedian David Baddiel on the subject of antisemitism.
 Schwimmer's contribution, in which he said that he has never felt white, was described as "erudite" by Rebecca Nicholson of The Guardian.

 From January 2025, Schwimmer starred in season 2 of the anthology horror series Goosebumps, based on the book series of the same name.
+He earned a Children's and Family Emmy Award for Outstanding Lead Performer nomination at the 4th Children's and Family Emmy Awards, competing in the category with former Friends co-star Lisa Kudrow.